frc1511/frc1511.github.io/cpp_stuff/variables/index.md

 Sometimes, you might want to pass a variable to a function, but you don't want to make a copy of it.
 Instead, you want to pass the variable itself so that the function can modify it.
 This is where pointers and references come in.
 A pointer is a variable that stores the memory address of another variable, not the actual value of the variable.
 A pointer is declared with an asterisk '\*' after the type of the variable it points to.
 To access the value of the variable that a pointer points to, you must use the dereference operator, which is also an asterisk '\*'.

 {% highlight cpp %}
-int x = 5; // Declares an integer variable named "x" with the value 5.
+// Declares an integer variable named "x" with the value 5. int x = 5;

+/**
-int* xPtr = &x; // Declares a pointer to an integer named "xPtr" that points to the variable "x".
+ * Declares a pointer to an integer named "xPtr" that points to the
+ * variable "x".
+ */
+int* xPtr = &x;

+/**
-int y = *xPtr; // Declares an integer variable named "y" with the value of the variable "x", which is 5.
+ * Declares an integer variable named "y" with the value of the
+ * variable "x", which is 5.
+ */
+int y = *xPtr;

-*xPtr = 10; // Changes the value of the variable "x" to 10.
+// Changes the value of the variable "x" to 10.
+*xPtr = 10;
 {% endhighlight %}

 A reference is essentially the same thing as a pointer, except that it is declared with an ampersand '&' instead of an asterisk '\*', and it does not need to be dereferenced to access the value of the variable it points to.

 {% highlight cpp %}
-int x = 5; // Declares an integer variable named "x" with the value 5.
+// Declares an integer variable named "x" with the value 5. int x = 5;

+/**
-int& xRef = x; // Declares a reference to an integer named "xRef" that points to the variable "x".
+ * Declares a reference to an integer named "xRef" that points to the
+ * variable "x".
+ */
+int& xRef = x;

+/**
-int y = xRef; // Declares an integer variable named "y" with the value of the variable "x", which is 5.
+ * Declares an integer variable named "y" with the value of the
+ * variable "x", which is 5.
+ */
+int y = xRef;

-xRef = 10; // Changes the value of the variable "x" to 10.
+// Changes the value of the variable "x" to 10. xRef = 10;
 {% endhighlight %}

+{: .warning }
+Always be careful when using pointers and references.
+If you try to access a variable that a pointer or reference points to after the variable has been deleted or has gone out of scope, you will get undefined behavior and might crash your program.
+This is called a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer).

 ## Type Qualifiers & Storage Class Specifiers